Barbara Steele

-Barbara Steele (born 29 December 1937) is an English film actress known for starring in Italian gothic horror films of the 1960s.
+Barbara Steele (born 29 December 1937) is an English actress and producer, known for starring in Italian gothic horror films of the 1960s.
 She has been referred to as the "Queen of All Scream Queens" and "Britain's first lady of horror".
 She played the dual role of Asa and Katia Vajda in Mario Bava's landmark film Black Sunday (1960), and starred in The Pit and the Pendulum (1961), The Horrible Dr. Hichcock (1962), The Long Hair of Death (1964), and Castle of Blood (1964).

-Additionally, Steele had supporting roles in Federico Fellini's 8½ (1963), David Cronenberg's Shivers (1975), and Louis Malle's Pretty Baby (1978), and appeared on television in the 1991 TV series Dark Shadows.
-She won a Primetime Emmy Award for producing the American television miniseries War and Remembrance (1988–1989).
+Additionally, Steele had supporting roles in Federico Fellini's 8½ (1963), David Cronenberg's Shivers (1975), Joe Dante's Piranha and Louis Malle's Pretty Baby (both 1978), and appeared on television in the 1991 TV series Dark Shadows.
+She won a Primetime Emmy Award for producing the American television miniseries War and Remembrance (1988–89).
 Steele appeared in several films in the 2010s, including a lead role in The Butterfly Room (2012) and supporting role in Ryan Gosling's Lost River (2014).

 Early life

 Steele was born in Birkenhead, Cheshire.
 She studied art at the Chelsea Art School and in Paris at the Sorbonne.
+Before her film career, Steele acted on stage and also worked as a model.

 Career

+Early work

+Steele was signed to a contract by the Rank Organisation.
+She appeared in several minor film roles during the late 1950s, including in the BAFTA-winning Sapphire (where she appeared opposite future Black Sunday co-star John Richardson) and Upstairs and Downstairs.

+In 1960, her contract was sold to 20th Century Fox.
+She guest starred on an episode of the ABC series, Adventures in Paradise, and was cast as the female lead opposite Elvis Presley in the Western film Flaming Star (1960).
+However, after one week of principal photography, Steele left the production and was replaced by Barbara Eden.
+Author Adam Victor writes in The Elvis Encyclopaedia that she was fired because studio executives thought her British accent was too pronounced.
+However, Steele claimed she quit over a disagreement with director Don Siegel.
+Regardless, a March 1960 Screen Actors Guild strike led Steele to abandon her Fox contract.